How to Save Money Shipping in the US

 One of the most popular options for delivery, the free shipping model, is an expensive prospect.
 At the same time, customers expect free – or cheap – shipping more and more, and are willing to pay less for quick delivery.
 For the small e-commerce vendor, this requires a creative approach to offering shipping to customers.

-Many options for shipping exist and can save money for vendors, including choosing to forgo free shipping altogether.
+Many options for small business shipping exist and can save money for vendors, including choosing to forgo free shipping altogether.
 Charging a flat rate, or rate based on your customer’s destination, allows some cost to be recouped, especially if paired with fast, two day shipping to ensure customer satisfaction.

 Choosing a Carrier